evan-a-w/el2/README.md

 must be monomorphized, unlike in OCaml.
 This also means that higher order functions / partial application doesn't work quite as nicely.
 My current semi-solution for this is that there are two types of functions - raw functions (just a function pointer) and closures, and closures store along with them information about the memory representation of values it closes over.
+This is reasonably similar to C++ and rust which create a unique type for each closure, but it seems like it is strictly more flexible.

 This means that, for instance, two closures that close over values of the same type can be used in the same place, eg.
 ```